DarleneQing/DTF_against_inflation_for_Chinese/README.md

 ### Docker Container Setup
 - Make sure your Docker Server is running
-- If you are using an IDE that can run thr block directly without mannually open an termianl on your computer
+- If you are using an IDE that can run the block directly without mannually open an termianl on your computer
 #### Pulling the Docker Image
 To use our Dockerized Visualization Tool, start by pulling the image from the Docker Hub.
 In your command line interface, run
 ```bash